-Adrian Mackenzie is Professor of Sociology at the University of Lancaster.
+Adrian Mackenzie is Professor of Sociology at Australian National University.
 His interests include technological and scientific cultures, social and cultural theory, media and cultural studies, especially in relation to new media, network cultures, critical design and post-genomic sciences.

 Rob Shields, Co-Editor, Space and Culture.
 Research Director, Intermedia Research Studio.
 City-Region Studies Centre Academic Director.
 Henry Marshall Tory Chair and Professor, Departments of Sociology / Art and Design, University of Alberta.
 His work spans architecture, planning and urban and regional geography.
 His interdisciplinary research is in the areas of cultural studies, regional development and locative media in the Intermedia Research Studio and in the City-Region Studies Centre.
 Current research includes the late work of Jean-Francois Lyotard and of Jean Baudrillard, suburban retail, facilitating studies of nanotech research clusters and publishing projects such as a ‘Strategic Thinking for Regions’, a Departmental anthology of faculty and students on ‘Ecologies of Affect’, and a monograph on ‘Topologies of Space’.
 His early career was in passive solar architectural design.
 He founded ‘Space and Culture’ an international peer-refereed journal, and ‘CURB’ planning magazine, has lectured in half a dozen countries on the identities of ‘Places on the Margin’, on consumption and ‘Lifestyle Shopping’ (ed.
 1993), urban and architectural issues such as ‘What is a City?
 Rethinking the Urban After Katrina’ (ed.
 2008), and Building Tomorrow: Innovation in Construction (ed.
 2005), as well as theorists such as ‘Lefebvre’ (1999), and the relevance of ‘The Virtual’ (2003) and of ‘Cultures of Internet’ (ed.
 1996) to everyday urban life.